cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

             		- <cluster_name>:
                 		resource_pool: <resource_pool_name>

-Before you can run micro BOSH deployer, you have to setup your VC to
+Before you can run micro BOSH deployer, you have to do the following within Virtual Center:

 1. Create the vm_folder